admiralorbiter/azul-analysis-tool/docs/notes/position-library-move-execution-debugging.md

 ### Phase 4: State Synchronization Issue
 **Problem:** After fixing the `KeyError`, moves were being applied successfully but not visually reflected on the frontend.

-**Root Cause:** The `execute_move` endpoint was returning a new FEN string, but the frontend was making a separate call to `get_game_state` to retrieve the updated state.
-The `get_game_state` endpoint wasn't properly reflecting the changes that were just made.
+**Root Cause:** The `execute_move` endpoint was returning a new FEN string, but the frontend was making a separate call to `GET /api/v1/game_state` to retrieve the updated state.
+The game state endpoint wasn't properly reflecting the changes that were just made.

 **Fix:** Modified `execute_move` to return the complete game state directly in the response, eliminating the need for a separate state retrieval call.